 The Board is in regular contact with the Group Chief Executive through the Chairman in order to ensure that the Board is in receipt of timely and appropriate information in relation to the business of SFC and management performance.
-This enables the Board to contribute effectively to the decision making process, whilst at the same time exercising prudent and effective controls.
+This enables the Board to contribute effectively to the decision-making process, whilst at the same time exercising prudent and effective controls.

 Directors are provided prior to each meeting with the necessary information and explanatory data as may be required by the particular item on the agenda.
-Comprehensive financial statements are also provided every month.
+Comprehensive financial statements together with a comprehensive analysis of financial and business performance are also provided to the Board every month.
 The Company has its own legal advisors, both internal and external.
 The Directors are entitled to seek independent professional advice at any time at the Company's expense where necessary for the proper performance of their duties and responsibilities.

-The Board delegates specific responsibilities to a number of committees, notably the Corporate Governance Committee, the Related Party Transactions Committee, the Audit and Risk Committee, the Board Performance Evaluation Committee, the Nomination Committee, the New Ventures/Acquisitions/Mergers Committee and the Remuneration Committee, each of which operates under formal terms of reference approved by the Board.
+The Board delegates specific responsibilities to a number of committees, notably the Nominating and Corporate Governance Committee, the Related Party Transactions Committee, the Audit and Risk Committee and the Remuneration Committee, each of which operates under formal terms of reference approved by the Board.
 Further detail in relation to the committees and the responsibilities of the Board is found in Principles 4 and 5 of this statement.